dhis2/dhis2-api-contracts/frontend/README.md

-Add node code here to retrieve contracts
+Add Javascript/NPM code here to retrieve contracts, if required.